-Marine Commandant Gen. Robert Neller is reviewing a fitness plan for pullups that some say obliterates the myth that women are too frail to pull their chin over the bar.
+Marine Commandant Gen. Robert Neller is reviewing an fitness plan for approach to learning that pullups that some say obliterates has obliterated the myth that women are too frail physically to pull their chin over the bar.

 Col. Robin Gallant, 55, was unable to do a single pullup without help from a rubber band before she embraced the approach.

-With the right diet, weight training, doing CrossFit and practicing pullups, Gallant said she has built a good deal of lean muscle.
+With the right diet, weight training, doing CrossFit cross fit and practicing pullups, Gallant said she has built a good deal of lean muscle, she said.

 "It doesn't make you look like a man," she said.
 "Anybody that says that is full of crap."

 Gallant, the comptroller for the II Marine Expeditionary Force, learned how to do pullups under the tutelage of Maj.
 Misty Posey, who developed the approach that Neller is taking a look at.